Stefano31/ts-mono/README.md

 # Monorepository

-This is a awesome boilerplate for a monorepository enterelly in Typescript using LernaJS.
+This is a awesome boilerplate for a monorepository in Typescript using LernaJS.

-The goal is to solve quickly this points:
+The goal is to solve quickly these points:
 - Have a templater for generating a new package inside the monorepository (zero thinkings, only coding)
 - Have a linter that checks your code
 - Have a standard for your commits